A simple Honey Walnut Shrimp recipe of succulent battered shrimp fried to crispiness, then tossed in a sweet, creamy sauce and candied walnuts.

 Sugar Walnuts

-- In a pan over medium heat, add water, sugar and walnuts.
-Stir and bring to a boil.
+- In a pan over medium high heat, add water, sugar and walnuts.
+Stir and bring to a simmer.

 - Stir occasionally until the liquid thickens and reduces in volume.
 This takes about 2-4 minutes.